Likelihood-free Posterior Density Learning for Uncertainty Quantification in Inference Problems: Introduction

 Neural networks (NN) have recently shown promise for likelihood-free parameter estimation, despite practical drawbacks.
 For example, \cite{lenzi2021} and \cite{SainsburyDale2024} propose to reconstruct the mapping from the data space to the parameter space by training a NN model on a large number of simulated data-parameter pairs. \cite{Zhang2024} formalizes the method, provides a connection to Bayes estimation, and introduces necessary dimension reduction.
 Bayesian NN-methods are based on learning the posterior density from synthetic training data.
 Mixture density networks (MDNs; \citealp{bishop1994mdn}) estimate the parameters defining a Gaussian mixture that approximates the posterior distribution, but suffer from substantial bias in realistic scenarios where the prior is diffuse and training data are sparse.
 Variant of the MDN framework introduced by \cite{Papamakarios2016,lueckmann2017flexible} nonetheless suffer from numerical instability, lack of generality, requiring multiple rounds of neural network training at significant computational cost.
 Beyond MDN-based approaches, recent advances incorporate normalizing flows to increase the flexibility of posterior approximations, but require likelihood evaluation.
 Normalizing flows \citep{rezende2015variational, papamakarios2019normalizing} are a technique for estimating densities by transforming a simple base distribution into a target distribution through a sequence of invertible transformations with tractable Jacobians, often parameterized by NNs.
 Variational inference with normalizing flows \citep{kingma2016improving} enhances the expressiveness of variational approximations, but requires likelihood evaluation during training to optimize the flow parameters and the variational objective, rendering it inapplicable in simulation-based settings.
 Likelihood-free adaptations, such as conditional invertible neural networks (cINNs; \citealp{winkler2019conditional, ardizzone2019guided}), learn an invertible mapping between parameters and latent variables conditioned on observed data, enabling efficient posterior sampling.
 However, the requirement of global invertibility can restrict architectural flexibility and complicate training, making these models sensitive to initialization and challenging to tune in practice.
 An alternative is the automatic posterior transformation (APT) approach proposed by \cite{greenberg2019automatic}, which recasts inference as a density ratio estimation problem.
 It leverages flow-based density estimators and dynamically updated proposals to flexibly approximate the posterior, but still requires multiple rounds of training.

 We develop an alternative likelihood-free inference method called kernel-adaptive synthetic posterior estimation (KASPE), which learns a parametric approximation to the exact posterior via deep learning combined with a kernel-based adaptive sampling mechanism to generate synthetic training data.
-We demonstrate that this approach has connections with the likelihood-based method of expectation propagation (EP, reviewed in the Supplement), and contains the likelihood-free MDN estimation method as a special, but less efficient, case.
+We demonstrate that this approach has connections with the likelihood-based method of expectation propagation, and contains the likelihood-free MDN estimation method as a special, but less efficient, case.

+The remainder of this paper is structured as follows: Section \ref{ch3.background} provides a background on ABC and EP methods, discussing their advantages and drawbacks.
+Section \ref{ch3.method} details the methodology of KASPE and presents its connection to the EP and MDN.
+Section \ref{ch3.examples} presents numerical experimental results and discusses the performance improvements achieved through our proposed approach.
+Finally, Section \ref{ch3.discussion} concludes the paper with a summary of findings.